bjornmeansbear/lectureScripts/ClimateDesigners.md

 # Climate Designers

+## So You want to be a climate designer

 A talk for MICA Senior Seminar, 11/24/2020

 ## Intro

 Hello.
 My name is Kristian Bjornard.

 I'm going to introduce the role of "Climate Designers" -- What is a climate designer? what might a climate designer design? what's the point of being a climate designer? what does the community of climate designers offer? etc. And I hope that I can do justice to climate deisgners AND present you a way of seeing design out in the world in a new communicative light -- how might all these signs we put out into the world help signal sustainability in addition to whatever else they are intended to do...

 ## 1. Climate Designers